-Yogi renames Faizabad district as Ayodhya
+Faizabad will be called Ayodhya now: Yogi in Diwali address

 Adityanath was speaking on the occasion of 'Deepotsav' on Diwali eve.

-He also announced setting up of a medical college in the name of King Dashrath, father of Lord Ram, in the district.
+He also announced setting up of a new airport in Ayodhya, named after Lord Ram, and a medical college in the name of King Dashrath, father of Lord Ram, in the district.

+A section of the crowd was also heard chanting 'Mandir ka nirman karao' (build a temple).

+"Deepotsav is about starting a new tradition," Adityanath said at the event at Katha Park which was also attended by South Korean First Lady Kim Jung-sook.

 this